The Merry Wives of Windsor

 If you have read Henry IV, Part 1 or Henry IV, Part 2, what do you make of the reappearance of the character here?

-Here is the Royal Shakespeare Company’s page on The Merry Wives of Windsor, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on selected past performances of The Merry Wives of Windsor.

 Here’s a summary of The Merry Wives of Windsor on film.

 The Merry Wives of Windsor and what has come before

 - The plot of The Merry Wives of Windsor turns almost entirely on character — specifically the character of Sir John himself.
 How does this compare with the other comedies we have encountered — specifically The Comedy of Errors and The Winter’s Tale?